-Dr. Kadimcherla agreed, stating that, “This latest technology enables procedures to be performed more quickly through smaller incisions and with less muscle and soft tissue damage.
-For the patient, such efficiency means lower risk of postoperative infection, minimal blood loss, less dependency on pain medications, improved cosmetic results due to the limited size of the surgical cuts, and a quicker return to everyday activities.
+Dr. Kadimcherla agreed, stating, “This latest technology enables procedures to be performed more quickly through smaller incisions and with less muscle and soft tissue damage.
+For the patient, such efficiency means a lower risk of postoperative infection, minimal blood loss, less dependency on pain medications, improved cosmetic results due to the limited size of the surgical cuts, and a quicker return to everyday activities.
 The system also reduces radiation exposure for both patient and surgeon.”

-In an article published in February 2021 in Frontiers in Surgery, authors argue that early clinical results show robotic systems offering “equivalent accuracy and decreased radiation exposure compared with other methods of [spinal] screw placement.”
+In an article published in February 2021 in Frontiers in Surgery, authors argue that early clinical results show robotic systems offering “equivalent accuracy and decreased radiation exposure compared with other methods of spinal screw placement.”
 They add that a high degree of accuracy in the insertion of screws in the spine is critical because “screw malposition may lead to serious complications, such as neurologic or vascular injury.”